Table of Contents

 - Edit each record with a form

-- A details page: You can display details for the view’s records or records of connected objects.
+- A details page: You can display details for the view’s records or records of connected tables.

-- An existing page: Link to another page in your app that works with the same source object, or the same object as the view you are creating.
+- An existing page: Link to another page in your app that works with the same source table, or the same table as the view you are creating.